farisachugthai/viconf/README.md

 1. [vim-plug](https://www.github.com/junegunn/vim-plug) is the plugin manager
 that you'd like to use.

-My init.vim will immediately check that the plug.vim file is there, and it will automatically download it if not.
+My [init.vim](./.config/nvim/init.vim) will immediately check that the plug.vim file is there, and it will automatically download it if not.

 ## Features

-As a result modifications, this setup currently has:
+As a result of my modifications, this setup currently has:

 ### Remote Providers